NeonHo/CSMLNotebook/Machine Learning/papers/Quantization/RepQ & RepQ-ViT.md

 	- some papers: BN is essential
 	- removal leads drop
 	- handle BN in QAT
-- first option is fusing BN with the preceding Conv
+- First option is fusing BN with the preceding Conv during training.
+	- A similar procedure